janus-idp/backstage-showcase/docs/dynamic-plugins/installing-plugins.md

 - `package`: The package definition of the plugin.
 This can be an OCI image, `tgz` archive, npm package, or a directory path.
 - `disabled`: A boolean value that determines whether the plugin is enabled or disabled.
 - `integrity`: The integrity hash of the package.
 This is required for `tgz` archives and npm packages.
 - `pluginConfig`: The configuration for the plugin.
 For backend plugins this is optional and can be used to pass configuration to the plugin.
-For frontend this is required, see [Layout Configuration](layoud-configuration.md) for more information on how to configure bindings and routes.
+For frontend this is required, see [Frontend Plugin Wiring](frontend-plugin-wiring.md) for more information on how to configure bindings and routes.
 This is fragment o the `app-config.yaml` file.
 Anything that is added to this object will be merged with the main app-config.yaml file.

 ## Dynamic plugins included in the Showcase container image